 Doncaster Mind is an independent local charity, providing high quality mental health services in Doncaster and its surrounding area.

 For contact details visit their website.

 The Children and Young People’s Mental Health Service is here to work with children, young people and their families who are experiencing emotional wellbeing and mental health difficulties.
 Our team is made up of people who can work with children and young people up to the age of 18.
 Working as part of a wider group of services that offer help and support to children and young people who have mental health difficulties and their families/carers.

 Help in a crisis or out of hours

 Out of hours is after 5pm and at weekends – for a mental health crisis access to support is available at your local Emergency Department.
-You can also contact the Single Point of Access on 01302 566999
+You can also contact the Single Point of Access on 01302 566999 for help.

 For Mental Health Awareness Week Doncaster Council ran a campaign called 'Another Way'.
 Resources from that campaign are available here.